abtion/guidelines/career_development/ladder.md

 #### respectful teammate
 -[ ] respects the right of junior team members to own parts of the code, can effectively run and explain 360 reviews
 #### hard skills
+-[ ] Is recognized for high quality, impactful technical contributions.

 ### Level 7
 #### simple